daronphang/coding_resources/docker/images.md

 -CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container -Don't install unnecessary packages
--COPY is preferred over ADD as it is more transparent
+-COPY is preferred over ADD as it is more transparent -Don't need virtualenv as Docker achieves the same isolation
 ```

 ## Dockerfile example: